pirocorp/Simple-Clean-Architecture/README.md

-# Clean Architecture
+# Clean Architecture with CQRS

-Simple Clean Architecture example with NO DDD, CQRS, etc. The application layer is implemented like Service Layer from classical n-layered architecture.
+Simple Clean Architecture example with NO DDD, etc. The application layer is implemented like Service Layer from classical n-layered architecture.
 Highlights the difrences between n-layer and Clean/Hexagon/Onion architectures.

 ![image](https://user-images.githubusercontent.com/34960418/205628894-ed445a14-203a-4fe0-a603-93bcd1a2f9b4.png)